Any area that has a !% chance of experiencing a base flood in any given year; also called base floodplains

 A home insurance policy your mortgage lender buys when your coverage lapses or is cancelled

-Coverage for damage caused by fungi, mold, bacteria, and wet or dry rot
+Fungi and mold insurance is coverage for damage caused by fungi, mold, bacteria, and wet or dry rot.

-An endorsement that may cover costs if you cause property damage or bodily injury while using your golf cart; some also cover damage to the cart itself
+Golf cart insurance is an endorsement that can cover costs if you cause property damage or bodily injury while using your golf cart; some also cover damage to the cart itself

-The timeframe between a missed payment due date and when your insurance company cancels your policy for nonpayment
+A grace period is the time between a missed payment due date and when your insurance company cancels your policy for nonpayment.

-The portion of your homeowners policy that protects the actual structure of your home from common perils such as fire, hail, and lightning.
+Hazard insurance is portion of your homeowners policy that protects the actual structure of your home from common perils.

-Named-perils insurance that provides coverage for an owner-occupied, standalone home and its contents
+HO1 is a named-perils insurance policy that provides coverage against 10 perils for an owner-occupied, standalone home and its contents.

-A home insurance policy that can cover your home and personal property against 16 named perils
+An HO2 policy is a type of home insurance that can cover your home and personal property against 16 named perils.

-A special form home insurance policy that covers your home and other structures on an open-perils basis and your personal property on a named-perils basis
+An HO3 is a type of home insurance policy that covers your home and other structures on an open-perils basis, and your personal property on a named-perils basis.

 A renters insurance policy that protects a renter’s personal property on a named perils basis and covers their personal liability.

-A type of home insurance that insures the home, other structures, and belongings on an open-perils basis; also called the comprehensive form
+An HO5 policy covers your home, other structures, and belongings on an open-perils basis; it’s also called the comprehensive form.

-A policy that protects mobile and manufactured homes for all perils except those listed as exclusion; personal belongings are typically covered on a named-perils basis
+Also known as MH3, an HO7 policy protects the structure of mobile and manufactured homes for all perils except those listed as exclusion.

 A home insurance for older buildings where the replacement costs potentially outweigh the market value; also called the modified coverage form

-Charges assessed by a community’s homeowner association to maintain common areas and to pay for amenities
+HOA fees are charges assessed by a community’s homeowner association to maintain common areas and to pay for amenities.

 A commercial insurance policy that covers the exterior of a condo and common areas; condo owners typically need their own insurance to complement this policy